U-n-Own/UniversityNotes/University Notes/IntelligentSystemsForPatternRecognition/Lesson 5 - Generative and Graphical Models.md

 **Inference** how can we determine the distribution of one or several RV given the observed ones?

 Usually we have an hypotesis $h_\theta$.
 How do we do inference?
 How do we infer the values of $X$ given $d$?

+### Bayesian

 ![[Pasted image 20230302154851.png]]

-The first term after the sum is the prediction given the hypotesis, term number 2 is weighting the prediction given the posterior, then what we do is: the better the model is in according to posterior the way we fix the weightning will decrease... (until convergence)
+The first term after the sum is the prediction given the hypotesis, term number 2 is weighting the prediction is our *posterior*, then what we do is: the better the model is in according to posterior the way we fix the weightning will decrease... (until convergence).

+### Differentiating MAP, Bayesian and ML

 This is called Bayesian Prediction, there is a theorem about this that says that nothing can beat a Bayesian predictor.
-But we cannot we go trough all the possible instantiation, this is not feasible, so we pick up the best hypotesis, but what is the best?
+But we cannot we go trough all the possible instantiations, this is not feasible, so we pick up the best hypotesis, but what is the best?
 The one that has the better posterior, the **Maximum a Posteriori Hypotesis** (we pick the best $P(h_i|d)$) and then we take a decision based only on that.

 Thanks to the Bayes rule we can get $P(d|h)$ if we know the other one, the best we picked before.
 If all hypoteses are a priori all the same probability we're intrested in the **Maximum likelyhood hypotesis** so rather than the posterior we want to maximize the likelyhood.
 This is the maximum likelyhood estimator.
 Usually parameters are obtained by ML estimate.
-The presence of the prior influences what we use, because it's effect will be useful for Maximum a posteriori, but the prior is good only if we have few data, otherwise our prior on that collection of samples will be much less important.
+The presence of the prior influences what we use, because it's effect will be useful for Maximum a posteriori, but the ML is good only if we have few data, otherwise our prior on that collection of samples will be much less important.

 ![[Pasted image 20230302155319.png]]

 This works also for fitting a model!

 Maximizing the likelyhood of our data, so how much the model is good at explaining data, in fact MSE is a proxy for likelyhood, but also take in consideration prior knowledge, maybe we penalize model that are too complex, this a measure of *regularization*.
 The sum of squares of $\theta$... finish here

 #### Inference and Learning in Probabilistic models